 Book the train journey from many stations in the whole of North-East Germany and the flight to Barcelona together with Vueling Global.
 The special feature: the transfer is covered by a connection insurance. https://global.vueling.com

 Kiwi.com offers a wide range of connection options via BER.
 Here you can combine both long-distance bus and train trips with a flight.
 Tip: activate train and bus trips in your search to get the widest selection. https://www.kiwi.com

 If you have booked an intermodal connection via BER and arrive by train, you are already directly below Terminal 1.
 From the tracks, you can either take one of the elevators directly to the T1 check-in hall or make your way up by escalator and then choose between Terminal 1 and Terminal 2.

-Self-service kiosks have already been set up on the U1 level for intermodal transfer passengers.
+Self-check-in machines have already been set up on the U1 level for intermodal transfer passengers.
 Here you can print a baggage label right on the first level above the train tracks.
 All you then have to do is hand in your baggage in the check-in hall.
 It is only a few minutes' walk to Terminal 2 via arrivals level E0.
 Here, travelers will immediately find their airline's check-in.

 The long-distance bus station at BER is located directly opposite Terminal 1.
 If you arrive or depart by long-distance bus, you can walk directly into Terminal 1 and proceed to check-in.
-A little tip: Use the self-service kiosks on level U1 and print your luggage label here.
+A little tip: Use the self-check-in machines on level U1 and print your luggage label here.
 After that, all you have to do is drop off your suitcase.
 Travelers departing from Terminal 2 also go to Terminal 1 and then use the signposted route via Level E0 to Terminal 2.